-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant in Acute Paediatrics to join the department of Paediatrics for its Northern services, based at North Devon District Hospital (NDDH) in Barnstaple.
-One substantive Consultant 10 PA post has become available within the acute paediatric team.
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Locum Consultant in Acute Paediatrics to join the department of Paediatrics for its Northern services, based at North Devon District Hospital (NDDH) in Barnstaple.
+One Locum Consultant fixed-term 10 PA post has become available within the acute paediatric team.
 However, part-time or job share applications are welcomed and encouraged.

-This role forms part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.
+These roles form part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.